Are you trying to fix the WordPress updating failed or publishing failed error on your website?

 If a WordPress plugin is causing the REST API to misbehave, then the easiest way to find it out is by deactivating all your WordPress plugins.

 You can go to the Plugins » Installed Plugins page and check the box at the top to select all plugins.
-After that, use the ‘Bulk Actions’ dropdown, select ‘Deactivate’, and then click ‘Apply’ to deactivate all plugins.
+After that, you’ll want to use the ‘Bulk Actions’ dropdown, select ‘Deactivate,’ and then click ‘Apply’ to deactivate all plugins.

 You can now start activating your WordPress plugins one at a time and try to reproduce the error.
 Once you find the plugin causing the issue, you can seek support from the plugin author or find an alternative plugin.

-On the other hand, if disabling all WordPress plugins didn’t make the error go away, then continue to the next step.
+On the other hand, if disabling all WordPress plugins didn’t remove the error, then let’s proceed to the next step.

-If you are using a website firewall service like Sucuri or Cloudflare, then there is a chance that these services may block REST API requests.
+If you are using a website firewall service like Cloudflare or Sucuri, then there is a chance that these services may block REST API requests.

 This could happen if their firewall filters consider your IP address to be suspicious.
 They may also block REST API requests if your website is currently facing a DDOS attack.

-If you are using Cloudflare, then you can temporarily disable it to see if this resolves your issue.
+If you are using Cloudflare, you can temporarily disable it to see if it resolves your issue.
+Typically, you can find your hosting’s Cloudflare settings in the ‘Domains’ section of your hosting account dashboard.

 If you are using Sucuri, then you can reach out to their support team, and they can whitelist your IP address or let you know what’s causing the issue.

 Plugins and firewall services are the most common cause of the updating failed error.
-However, if you are still seeing the WordPress updating failed error, then there are a few more things you can do.
+However, if you still see the WordPress updating failed error, there are a few more things you can do.

-Step 5: Enable and Review WordPress Debug Log
+Step 6: Enable and Review the WordPress Debug Log

 WordPress comes with a built-in feature to keep a log of all WordPress errors.
 It does not log the REST API errors, but it will help you see if there are some other issues that may be causing the error.